-The alliance of Councils have adopted a Charter to guide this campaign.
-The Regional Local Government Homelessness & Social Housing Charter 2020 (pdf, 1MB) was determined following a forum of CEOs and senior staff from all Councils, initiated by Monash Council in November 2019 and attended by housing providers, peak bodies and state government.
-Nova, a homelessness advocate who has a lived experience of homelessness as a result of family violence, shared her powerful and moving story with forum attendess.
+The alliance of councils has adopted a Charter to guide this campaign.
+The Regional Local Government Homelessness & Social Housing Charter 2020 (pdf, 1MB) was determined following a forum of CEOs and senior staff from all councils, initiated by Monash Council in November 2019 and attended by housing providers, peak bodies and the State Government.
+Nova, a homelessness advocate who has a lived experience of homelessness as a result of family violence, shared her powerful and moving story with forum attendees.

-Councils are often the first-responders to people in the community at-risk of or experiencing homelessness and provide outreach support to assist community members to navigate the available housing and community support services.
+Councils are often the first responders to people in the community at risk of or experiencing homelessness, and provide outreach support to help community members navigate housing and community support services.

-· Work in partnership with federal and state government, public and private sector partners in a coordinated approach to deliver meaningful outcomes to increase the provision of social housing and respond to homelessness in east and south east Melbourne
+- Work in partnership with Federal and State governments, and public and private sector partners in a coordinated approach to deliver meaningful outcomes to increase the provision of social housing and respond to homelessness in east and southeast Melbourne

-· Advocate together for inclusive housing growth including mandatory inclusionary zoning.
+- Advocatefor inclusive housing growth including mandatory inclusionary zoning

 Hear Nova's story of the lived experience of homelessness